thirtified/paypal-commerce-platform-ios/README.md

 - *Note:* When testing the PayPal flow, we notice that Xcode 11 simulators sometimes act buggy when displaying an `SFSafariViewController`.
 The screen will sometimes go entirely white and flicker.
   - In toolbar at the top of the Xcode simulator, click `Hardware > Erase All Content and Settings`.
 Also, try testing on a different simulator iPhone model and iOS version.

+## Xcode
+Running this repo's Demo app requires Xcode 11+, due to our inclusion of [`InAppSettingsKit Framework`](https://github.com/futuretap/InAppSettingsKit).